 ALSO READ- How to Add Xbox Cloud Gaming to Your iOS Home Screen

-Step 5: Build Your Personal Brand
+Step 5: How Do Esports Players Build a Personal Brand?

 Start streaming your gameplay on Twitch or YouTube.
 This allows you to showcase your skills and personality.
 Create your highlight reels, which include clutch moments or high-skill plays, and share these on social media platforms like Twitter and Instagram.